sumonbiswas2010/Bitcoin_Rate/README.md

 * **https://bitcoinrate.vercel.app/api/getBitcoinInfo/currency=usd**

 * **This API returns**
-  The current Bitcoin rate, in the requested currency The lowest Bitcoin rate in the last 30 days, in the requested currency The highest Bitcoin rate in the last 30 days, in the requested currency.
+  **The current Bitcoin rate, in the requested currency.**
+  **The lowest Bitcoin rate in the last 30 days, in the requested currency.**
+  **The highest Bitcoin rate in the last 30 days, in the requested currency.**
 *If the currency code provided is not supported by the API, it returns 404 with a message.